The author is a guitarist and bassist with over 35 years of experience as a musician.

 Good acoustic guitar starter packs generally cost less than electrics and obviously don't need to include an amp.
 Like the electric guitar kits, they come with everything you need and you can start playing right out of the box.
 Again, the basic range here is around $200-$300 for a quality setup.

 Yamaha is a guitar company that makes some great stuff for newbies, and I highly recommend their Gigmaker Standard Acoustic Guitar Pack.
 There's also a Deluxe version that comes in at a few dollars more.

 In my opinion, this price range is a pretty good benchmark for a first acoustic guitar setup for young players.
 These starter packs aren't high-grade gear for pros, but they are good quality and reliable for beginners.
 Plus, since part of your expense isn't going to the amplifier, typically you can get a better quality pack for around the same cost.

-You can find cheap starter packs for under $100, but they aren't going to have the same value of those made by highly respected guitar companies.
+You can find cheap starter packs for under $100, but they aren't going to have the same value as those made by highly respected guitar companies.

 In my opinion, your best bet is to go with a Yamaha kit based on their FG800 acoustic guitar.
 Whenever I have to pick a single acoustic guitar to recommend to beginners, the Yamaha FG800 is my top choice.